 Ask for Retweets

 How do you get people to RT your messages?
 Be interesting and occasionally just ask people for a retweet.
 Most twitter users will oblige if they respect you.

 Twitter is an ongoing conversation with your followers.
 Don’t just broadcast your event details.
 Ask people what they are going to do there.
 Talk to them about what they want from the event.
 Find out if they’ll be tweeting from it and see if you can help them with that.
 For example make sure they know which hashtag you’d prefer them to include, particularly if you have an official event hashtag..

 Tell a Story

 Make the build-up to your event an event in itself.
-We all love a story and why not share the tale of your preparations and adventures as you have them.
+We all love a story and why not share the tale of your preparations and adventures as you have them?
 Let us know if you’ve had difficulties booking a venue.
 Tell us when your keynote speaker develops laryngitis.
 It all helps to build the drama.
 Remember that stories have a structure so try and create a story arc with your event posts.